Milwaukee Bucks: Damien Inglis, F, France - C+ Grade

 Philadelphia 76ers: K.J.
 McDaniels, F, Clemson - A Grade

-McDaniels has outstanding athleticism and is a lockdown defender.
-He should be able to fit a role in Philly since the team sorely needs upgraded talent on the wing.
+McDaniels has outstanding athleticism and is a lockdown defender so should be able to fit a role in Philly who sorely needs upgraded talent on the wing.

 Cleveland Cavaliers: Joe Harris, G, Virginia - D Grade